How?

 • What is so intuitive that AI Automation can completely replace human effort (unlikely today).

 This also means ensuring Progressive Disclosure, where desktop, tablet and smartphone user interface layouts avoid cognitive overload by keeping actions to the simplest design per screen.
-This is key to our No-Code First approach with Salesforce and Vibe Coding at Being Guided.

-The last category replacing human effort with AI Automation could be thought of as something that has to pass a 'Turing Test11.
+The last category replacing human effort with AI Automation could be thought of as something that has to pass a 'Turing Test9.
 In this context, the author talks about a revision of Alan Turing's Imitation Game.

 Today, this could simply mean that the Turing Test is passed if, say, a consumer talking to AI thinks they are talking to a human.
 Think about that, next time you apply for a business loan or a mortgage to buy a house!
+Being authentic matters.

 Summary.